lucclem61/Clementi_Luciano_Portfolio-FIP/README.md

 ## Subject

-A responsive portfolio website created with HTML, Sass, and JavaScript.
+The site is built with HTML, Sass, and JavaScript.
-It includes sections for an intro, about me, projects with filtering options, testimonials, and a contact form.
+It includes a hero section, an about section, a projects section with carousels and interactive elements, a testimonials section, and a contact page.
-The layout uses a custom grid system and adjusts smoothly across desktop, tablet, and mobile.
+The layout uses a custom grid system and is fully responsive on desktop, tablet, and mobile.
+The site features custom JavaScript such as a video player, project detail toggles, looping image and video carousels, and GSAP scroll animations.
+Model Viewer is used on one project to display an interactive 3D model.
+The contact form is handled with PHP.
+It validates the input and returns a message to the user after the form is submitted.

 ## Usage

-Start from `index.html`.
-The project cards include category filters such as Front-end, Back-end, Design, Animation, and Video Editing.
-Each card has a “View” button that will link to the full project later.
+Begin with index.html.
+Scroll through each section to see the GSAP animations.
+Project cards include carousels and expandable project details.
+The video player in the hero section uses custom controls.
-The contact page includes a working form layout for collecting user information.
+The contact page contains a working form processed through PHP.

 ## Credits